July 20 - 23, 2018

 Donato lives with his wife and two daughters in Brooklyn, New York.

-LocationMythcon 49 will be held in Atlanta, Georgia.
-This is our first Mythcon in the South in 15 years!
+LocationMythcon 49 was held in Atlanta, Georgia.
+This was our first Mythcon in the South in 15 years!
 The last one was Mythcon 34 in Nashville, Tennesee.
 We will be at the Ritz-Carlton in Downtown, right in the heart of the city near all of the tourist destinations.